 About me | My GitHub

 Note the Friday Workshop Hours.
-This is a four-hour block of time (noon–4 p.m.) for getting help with assignments.
+This is a three-hour block of time (1–4 p.m.) for getting help with assignments.
 Most students start coming to workshop hours every week by about Week 4 in the semester.
 Please consider this opportunity when you are scheduling your other commitments during the semester when you enroll in this course.